-MLB - Colorado Rockies Hits vs. Jake Peavy Strikeouts
+MLB - Colorado Rockies Hits vs. Clayton Kershaw Strikeouts

-GOLF - Brandt Snedeker Lower 1st Round vs. Ernie Els Lower 1st Round
+GOLF - Jordan Spieth Lower 1st Round vs. Jason Day Lower 1st Round

-NBA/MLB - Philadelphia 76ers points scored vs. Cole Hamels pitch count
+NBA/MLB - Philadelphia 76ers points scored vs. Jose Fernandez pitch count

-For most matchups the side with the HIGHER score, time or total will be declared the winner, but in some the side with the LOWER will win.
-If you win a matchup your streak continues, if you lose it you're back to 0.
+For most matchups the side with the HIGHER score, time or total will be declared the winner, but in some cases the LOWER side will win.
+If you win a matchup your streak continues, if you lose it you're back to 0 - what we call L1.

-You are not required to play every day, but the more matchups you predict successfully, the longer the streak!
-In the event a matchup that you selected does not take place (for any reason), your streak will NOT end, rather the matchup will be listed as "Cancelled", "Postponed" or "OFF" and scored as as "PUSH".
+You are not required to play every day, but the more matchups you predict successfully the longer your streak will be!
+In the event a matchup that you selected does not take place (for any reason) your streak will NOT end, rather the matchup will be listed as "Cancelled", "Postponed" or "OFF" and scored as as "PUSH".